anandgarg91/attacktoolkit/README.md

 * Tcp sequence number starts form 35th byte (2 byte length)
 * Ack number starts from 37th byte (2 bytes)
 * These numbers are relative
-* To get the absolute packet length (Ack of receiver - sequence of receiver to decode the next seq)
+* To get the absolute packet length (Ack of receiver - sequence of sender to decode the next seq)